Smells Like Gen X • Billboard Year-End Songs

 Why it hit

 What makes “Fantasy” such a perfect 1995 record is how effortlessly it bridges worlds.
-It’s pop, but it grooves harder than a lot of straight pop.
-It’s polished, but it never feels stiff.
-It’s glossy, but not empty.
+It is pop, but it grooves harder than a lot of straight pop.
+It is polished, but it never feels stiff.
+It is glossy, but not empty.
 That balance mattered as the decade moved deeper into more rhythmic, more remix-friendly mainstream music.
-The song doesn’t just fit 1995—it helps explain it.
+The song does not just fit 1995 — it helps explain it.

 Gen X Rewind

-This is open-window, bright-day, summer-radio euphoria.
+This is open-window, bright-day, summer-stereo euphoria.
 The kind of song that made everything feel slightly more glamorous than it actually was.

 Legacy